pallets-eco/flask-security/docs/models.rst

 depending on the functionality your app requires.
 Aside from this, you're free to add any additional fields to your model(s) if you want.

-As more features are added to Flask-Security, the requirements for required fields and tables grow.
+As more features are added to Flask-Security, the list of required fields and tables grow.
 As you use these features, and therefore use these fields and tables, database migrations are required;
 which are a bit of a pain.
 To make things easier - Flask-Security includes mixins that contain ALL the fields and tables required for all features.
 They also contain